envoyproxy/gateway/docs/latest/design/request-authentication.md

          timeout: 1s
 ```

-The following JWT Authentication filter `rules` configuration is created from the above HTTPRoute.
+The following JWT authentication HTTP filter `rules` configuration is created from the above HTTPRoute.

 ```yaml
 rules: